vdcoelho/movies/how_to_test.md

 >```

-### 3- Allow users to give a rating to movies
+### 3- Allowing users to give a rating to movies
-This endpoint allows to a user give a rating to a movie.
-Must provide in the payload the movie's title and the rate between 1 and 5.
+This endpoint allows users to give a rating to a movie.
+The client must provide in the payload the movie's title and the rate between 1 and 5.
 > Method: POST
 > Url: `http://localhost:8080/api/v1/ratings`
 > Payload: ```{"rate": {rate}, "title": "{title}"} ```